Polymer devolatilization: Thermodynamics

 The thermodynamic activity of volatiles needs to be higher in the polymer than in the other phase for them to leave the polymer.
 In order to design such a process, the activity needs to be calculated.
 This is usually done via the Flory–Huggins solution theory.
 This effect can be enhanced via higher temperatures or lower partial pressure of the volatile component by applying an inert gas or lower pressure.

 Diffusion

 In order to be removed from the polymer, the volatile components need to travel to a phase boundary via diffusion.
 Because of the low diffusion coefficients of volatiles in polymers, this can be the rate-determining step.
 This effect can be enhanced by higher temperatures or by small diffusion lengths due to its higher Fourier number.

 Heat transfer

-Because polymers and polymer solution often have a very high viscosity, the flow in devolatilizers is laminar, leading to low heat transfer coefficients, which can also be a limiting factor.
+Because polymers and polymer solutions often have a very high viscosity, the flow in devolatilizers is laminar, leading to low heat transfer coefficients, which can also be a limiting factor.